finnerds/postgresql/README.md

 ### To Test

-Create a table and insert some data into it
+Create a table (in your master instance) and insert some data into it

      CREATE TABLE test_replication (data varchar(100));
      INSERT INTO test_replication VALUES ('https://thecatapi.com/');